The Ledbury: Chef and co-restaurateur

-The restaurant's chef de cuisine Brett Graham was born in Newcastle, New South Wales, in 1979.
-He worked as an apprentice of a fish restaurant Scratchleys.
-Then at age 18, he moved to a Sydney restaurant Banc.
-He immigrated to London in early 2000s after winning the Josephine Pignolet Young Chef of the Year Award in Sydney.
-He had previously worked at The Square as a sous chef for three and a half years under its chef de cuisine, Phil Howard.
+The restaurant's chef-patron Brett Graham was born in Newcastle, New South Wales, Australia in 1979.
+He worked as an apprentice at a fish restaurant called Scratchleys.
+Then at age 18, he moved to a Sydney restaurant, Banc.
+He immigrated to London in the early 2000s after winning the Josephine Pignolet Young Chef of the Year Award in Sydney.
+He had previously worked at The Square as a sous chef for three and a half years under its chef-patron, Phil Howard.
 Graham won the Young Chef of the Year in 2002 from the Restaurant Association.